zhouwg/kantv/README.md

 ### Run Android APK on Android phone

-You will need an Android smartphone with adb-connected running on one of below Qualcomm SoCs(Qualcomm Snapdragon 8 Gen3 and Snapdragon 8 Elite are highly recommended for better performance):
+- Android smartphone equipped with one of below Qualcomm mobile SoCs(Qualcomm Snapdragon 8Gen3 and Snapdragon 8Elite are highly recommended) is <b>required</b> for verify/running ggml-hexagon backend on Android phone:

     Snapdragon 8 Gen 1

     Snapdragon 8 Gen 1+

     Snapdragon 8 Gen 2

     Snapdragon 8 Gen 3

     Snapdragon 8 Elite

+- Android smartphone equipped with <b>ANY</b> mainstream high-end mobile SoC is highly <b>recommented</b> for realtime AI-subtitle feature otherwise unexpected behavior would happen

-This project is a <b>pure AI learning&study</b> project, so the Android APK is a green Android APP and will not collect/upload user data in Android device.
-The Android APK should be works well on any Qualcomm mobile SoC equipped <b>mainstream</b> Android phone and the following permissions are required:
+- This project is a <b>pure AI learning&study</b> project, so the Android APK is a <b>green</b> Android APP and will <b>NOT</b> collect/upload user data in Android device, following minimum permissions are required:

-- Access to storage is required for ASR inference and LLM inference(read/load models from storage)
+  - Access to storage is required for TV recording(write recording data to storage) and ASR/LLM inference(read/load models from storage)
   - Access to device information is required to obtain phone's network status information, distinguishing whether the current network is Wi-Fi or mobile when playing online TV

 ### Screenshots
 <hr>